syncfusion-content/uwp-docs/uwp/DataGrid/Getting-Started.md

 </tr>
 </table>

-When columns are auto-generated, you can handle the [SfDataGrid.AutoGeneratingColumn](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Grid.SfDataGrid.html) event to customize or cancel the columns before they are added to the SfDataGrid.
+When columns are auto-generated, you can handle the [SfDataGrid.AutoGeneratingColumn](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Grid.SfDataGrid.html) event to customize or cancel the columns before they are added to the Data Grid.

 You can prevent the automatic column generation by setting SfDataGrid.AutoGenerateColumns property to `false`.
 When [SfDataGrid.AutoGenerateColumns](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Grid.SfGridBase.html#Syncfusion_UI_Xaml_Grid_SfGridBase_AutoGenerateColumns) property is `false`, you have to define the columns to be displayed as below,